kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 - `sidekiq_x` entries are replaced with `sidekiq_node_pool_x`
 - `supporting_node_pool_x` entries are added for several additional supporting services needed when running components in Helm Charts, e.g. NGINX, etc...
 - `haproxy_external_x` entries are removed as the Chart deployment handles external load balancing.
-- `object_storage_buckets` allows for the creation of separate object storage buckets for each type of data GitLab stores.
-Each bucket will have a name following the convention `<prefix>-<datatype>`.

 Each node pool setting configures the following.
 To avoid repetition we'll describe each setting once: